Updated June 2021

 Is E84 the same as fire rated?

-No, E84 certifies the system does not exceed the FSI and SDI values after 30 minutes of fire.
+No. E84 certifies the system does not exceed the FSI and SDI values after 30 minutes of fire.
 A fire-rated system can withstand one hour of fire resistance without exceeding the FSI SDI thresholds.
-The only temporary containment option that meets this threshold is drywall.
-There isn’t currently a modular containment solution that meets the fire-rated standards.
+Until recently, the only temporary containment option that met this threshold was drywall.
+However, in 2021, STARC introduced FireblockWall™, a first-of-its-kind reusable, one-hour fire-rated temporary containment system.
+FireblockWall meets ASTM E119, ASTM E84, NFPA 241, and IBC requirements—as well as ICRA Class V guidelines.
+It installs four times faster than drywall, saving time and money, and as the only safe and sustainable solution that can be used over and over, FireblockWall delivers unmatched performance and durability.

 What if the healthcare facility or local Fire Marshall is advocating for a fire-rated solution?